zakarouf/z_/README.md

 ### Multi Threading (Proc)

-Multi-Threading wrapper arround both OpenMP and Pthread with C11 `<threads.h>` considered for the future. <br>
+Multi-Threading wrapper arrund both OpenMP and Pthread with C11 `<threads.h>` considered for the future. <br>

 The Development has started with OpenMP.   <br>
 Pthreads impletation has also started with its [base](src/proc/pt_base.h). <br>